 Larger Organisms in the Past

 Often larger organisms are healthier and longer-lived than smaller specimens of the same kind.
 Certainly environmental factors (particularly nutrition) and genetic variations play an important role in determining a creature’s size and its lifespan.
 However, there are many creationists who believe that the larger ancestors of modern organisms (as seen in the fossil record) provide important evidence of decline in biological systems.
 The early earth would have provided the optimal environment for healthy organisms (with specialized original biomes created directly by God).
 Perhaps part of the explanation for gigantism was the atmospheric conditions of the pre-Flood world.
 But we know that some giant species persisted even in the centuries after the Flood (ice age megafauna, for example).
 Undoubtedly, biological kinds continued to decline as they do today.
+With some possible exceptions (like the blue whale and African Elephant) the fossilized remains of the various animal kinds are significantly larger than their modern-day counterparts demonstrating a general trend of devolution over time.

 While modern medicine and improved nutrition have actually reversed the downward trend in human lifespans, human genetic mutations continue to accumulate and new diseases pose fresh challenges.
 Those ancient plants and animals would not have suffered from the genetic deterioration that has accumulated since that time.
 In Romans 8:21-22 the Bible discusses the bondage to corrupting forces that was introduced with the fall of man and the curse of Genesis 3.
 But the scripture also tells of a time when men lived to be many hundreds of years old, giants were common on the earth, and the human genome was able to withstand extensive in-breeding (multiple genetic bottlenecks).
 Various animals can grow to indeterminate size, so they will become giants if they live long enough.
 How long would a dinosaur live in the pre-Flood world?
 Even today some reptiles live longer than humans.
 For example the tortoise Harriette that Charles Darwin brought back from the Galapagos Islands lived till 2006, dying at the ripe age of 175.
 If the dinosaurs lived significantly longer than humans on the early earth, some of the created organisms may have lasted right up till the Flood!
 Their longevity and reproductive capacity (as compared to mammals) could explain why the primeval world quickly became an “Age of Reptiles.”